London College of Communication: Student Life

+Exhibitions and events

+Outside of the annual undergraduate and postgraduate degree show exhibitions and Unfolding Narratives (an annual exhibition of works by the postgraduate researchers), past exhibitions have included Design Action for London Design Festival in 2020.

+Other displays have included alumni collaboration – one such example was a public plinth designed by alumni and internationally acclaimed artist Annie Nicholson, who works under the name Fandangoe Kid.
+Created to celebrate 125 years of the College’s contributions to the London art scene, the plinth featured Nicholson’s trademark bright colours and bold typography, and was made in collaboration with both students and the local community.
+The design included the phrases 'Creativity will save our souls' and 'Open minds change lives', and was in place from March 2020 until June 2025.

+Notable events include several publishing conferences hosted by the MA Publishing course, various talks and lectures with a range of speakers, including actor Toby Jones and photographer Diana Markosian, and the British Film Institute’s Charles Chaplin Conference in 2005.
+This event was held in collaboration with the University of Southhampton, and coincided with the establishment of the British Film Institute's Charlie Chaplin Research Programme.

 Cutbacks and closures

 LCC had student protests and sit-ins in November 2009, as students expressed anger over proposed course closures and staff redundancies.
-About 100 students tried to occupy the office of Sandra Kemp, head of the college at that time, in protest over the lack of supervision for dissertations.
+About 100 students tried to occupy the office of Sandra Kemp, the head of the college at that time, in protest over the lack of supervision for dissertations.
 Students later occupied a lecture theatre and private security guards tried to remove protesting students.
 This failed when a member of academic staff questioned their right to touch the students and police were summoned who prevailed upon the protesters to leave the building.
 Several students faced disciplinary action, including suspension.

 The director of the university's course in public relations resigned over the proposed cutbacks, saying that there weren't enough staff.
-Much of the teaching was then supplied by sessional lecturers on short-term contracts, A member of the teaching staff said that sackings resulted in cancelled lectures and students left without dissertation supervisors.
+Much of the teaching was then supplied by sessional lecturers on short-term contracts.
+A member of the teaching staff said that sackings resulted in cancelled lectures and students left without dissertation supervisors.

-In 2011 an inquiry by the Quality Assurance Agency into restructuring at the LCC found standards were so badly affected by course closures that some students’ marks were raised to compensate.
-The report followed complaints by students relating to restructuring, including claims that quality had been 'severely compromised' and that those studying were not informed of the plans before enrolment.
+In 2011 an inquiry by the Quality Assurance Agency into restructuring at the LCC found standards were so badly affected by course closures that the marks of some students were raised to compensate.
+The report followed complaints by students relating to the restructuring, including claims that quality had been 'severely compromised' and that those studying were not informed of the plans before enrolment.
 The investigation was the first of its kind and is the QAA's revised “whistleblower” process for investigating concerns about academic standards and quality.
 The decision to investigate the complaints followed the closure of 16 courses and 26 full-time redundancies.

-Alumni

-Among the alumni of the college are Rebekah Brooks, former chief executive of News International; Jane Root, former controller of BBC Two; the advertising executive and art collector Charles Saatchi; cartoonist and illustrator Ralph Steadman; the Bengali poet and writer Sukumar Ray; and Arthur Fraser, the former director of the South African State Security Agency.
+The College faced several building closures during the COVID-19 pandemic, due to the government-mandated lockdowns, with students switching to online learning.
+The university reopened their buildings in line with governmental guidelines, with their public degree shows restarting in 2022.